Automation

 Organizations can use data capture technologies in a variety of ways, such as:

 • Retailers can use data capture to automatically extract data from receipts.
 This can be used to track customer purchase history and better understand consumer behavior.
+Shopping malls with loyalty programs can integrate automated data capture with their apps so that the users can easily accumulate loyalty point by uploading images of their receipts.

 • Healthcare organizations can use data capture to streamline patient intake.
 By capturing data from patient forms, hospitals can speed up the admissions process and reduce paperwork.